Introduction to Metabolomics for the Microbiologist course - September 2018

 Birmingham Metabolomics Training Centre, School of Biosciences, University of Birmingham

-This three-day course will introduce the attendees in how untargeted metabolomics can be applied to study microbial systems in academic and industrial research.
-The course will provide an overview of the metabolomics pipeline from experimental design to sample preparation and data acquisition to data analysis/interpretation.
-The course will be led by experts in the field of metabolomics and will include lectures, hands-on laboratory sessions in sample preparation and data acquisition and computer workshops focused on data processing and data analysis.
+This three-day course introduced the attendees to how untargeted metabolomics can be applied to study microbial systems in academic and industrial research.
+The course provided an overview of the metabolomics pipeline from experimental design to sample preparation and data acquisition to data analysis/interpretation.
+The course was led by experts in the field of metabolomics and included lectures, hands-on laboratory sessions in sample preparation and data acquisition and computer workshops focused on data processing and data analysis.

 - introduction to metabolomics, both targeted and untargeted approaches